Healthcare Medical Pharmaceutical Directory.com

 While these organizations provide collective resources and a voice for respective interests, funding is an ongoing challenge as membership has to be gained and maintained.
 Less managed care and healthcare employers fund individual memberships for their employees and are much more discretionary about applying sponsorship funds to association events and conferences.
 Many healthcare product manufacturers and service providers have flattened or reduced support of conferences and other industry events due to cost cutting in addition to more closely monitoring marketing practices at events to stay within compliance requirements.
 While ROI is challenging to precisely measure, the focused connection to specific sectors of healthcare / managed care professionals is important for present and ongoing clinical and business initiatives.

 ...
-This is a list of Managed Care associations; scroll down for insights in the market sector profile ...
+This is a profile of professional Managed Care associations; scroll down for a list of the largest Managed Care associations ...